Chymyst/chymyst-core/docs/roadmap.md

  2 * 4 - allow molecule values to be parameterized types or even higher-kinded types?
 Need to test this.

  2 * 2 - make memory profiling / benchmarking; how many molecules can we have per 1 GB of RAM?
+Are reactions or reaction sites ever garbage-collected?

  2 * 2 - add tests for Pool such that we submit a closure that sleeps and then submit another closure.
 Should get / or not get the RejectedExecutionException

  3 * 5 - consider whether we would like to prohibit emitting molecules from non-reaction code.
 Maybe with a construct such as `withMolecule{ ... }` where the special molecule will be emitted by the system?
 Can we rewrite tests so that everything happens only inside reactions?

- 3 * 3 - implement "one-off" or "perishable" molecules that are emitted once (like static, from the reaction site itself) and may be emitted only if first consumed (but not necessarily emitted at start of the reaction site)
+ 3 * 3 - implement "one-off" or "perishable" molecules that are emitted once (like static, from the reaction site itself) and may be emitted only if first consumed (but not necessarily emitted at start of the reaction site), and not repeatedly emitted

  5 * 5 - How to rewrite reaction sites so that blocking molecules are transparently replaced by a pair of non-blocking molecules?
 Can this be done even if blocking emitters are used inside functions?
 (Perhaps with extra molecules emitted at the end of the function call?)
 Is it useful to emit an auxiliary molecule at the end of an "if" expression, to avoid code duplication?
 How can we continue to support real blocking emitters when used outside of macro code?